ItsBranK/BakkesModInjectorCs/README.md

 Some of the new features in this edition are

 - A new redesigned user friendly interface
-- Detailed process and injection status events
+- Detailed process and injection status events in the Home tab
 - Collapsable changelog box with the latest BakkesMod news
-- View your installed plugins and uninstall them
+- View your installed plugins and have the option to uninstall them
 - Multiple injection modes, Timeout, Manual, and Always Injected
 - Crash log exporter, exports all log files and crash reports into a single zip file
 - Both reinstall and uninstall BakkesMod in the Settings tab